 The South Birmingham Sinfonia performed this symphony in their Winter 2013 series on 2nd and 9th February 2013.
-The notes here are by Richard Kaye.
+The notes here are by Sadie Kaye.

 First movement: Allegro moderato in B minor